irfanatcarbonteq/node-boilerplate/README.md

-Steps to run this repo.
+Steps to run this repo.<br/>
-1 - Clone this repo
+1 - Clone this repo<br/>
-2 - Create .env file in root directory and set constants values using .env.example file.
+2 - Create .env file in root directory and set constants values using .env.example file.<br/>
-3 - Run in development environment using npm run dev.
+3 - Run in development environment using npm run dev.<br/>
 4 - Run tests using npm run test.